edmondkying/home_made_ventilator_servo/README.md

 step 1) connect 12vdc power supply to Uno's power plug

+to adjust

+* press up/down button to adjust breath interval time between 2 seconds and up, default is 5 seconds
+* press left/right button to adjust pressure/speed of the arm 1-3, default is 1 which is the slowest
+* press select to pause/run the ventilator

+lcd display
+* there is a count on the right lower corner to show you how many presses the ventilator did since last reset
+* there is a step count on the right upper corner to show you 0-45 degress the servo is at during each press

 Parts: (total should be about $50 USD)

 https://www.amazon.com/ELEGOO-Board-ATmega328P-ATMEGA16U2-Compliant/dp/B01EWOE0UU/ref=sr_1_4?crid=ODLFM80RSUBZ&dchild=1&keywords=arduino+uno+r3&qid=1586038192&sprefix=ard%2Caps%2C156&sr=8-4 x 1